Cramsey07/Team_EE/README.md

 If you use an IDE that outputs classes to a nested out/ folder, either COPY that folder into the image or compile inside Docker (recommended).

 If you want even smaller images, consider jlink or jpackage or using a minimal runtime image (but those require extra setup).

+The use of docker today 11/3 was to push the code to the cloud essentially.

+Everyone is able to pull and run the code and see the ouput.

+When code is added on intellij, it automatically processes and the action happens on github is automatically processed.

+This process is also linked with docker, as everyone is able to access, even those not apart of the group.